tweag/opam-nix/README.md

 </div>

-### `makeOpamRepo`
+### `makeOpamRepo` / `makeOpamRepoRec`

 `Path → Derivation`

-Traverse a directory, looking for `opam` files and collecting them into a repository in a format understood by `opam`.
+Traverse a directory (recursively in case of `makeOpamRepoRec`), looking for `opam` files and collecting them into a repository in a format understood by `opam`.
 The resulting derivation will also provide `passthru.sourceMap`, which is a map from package names to package sources taken from the original `Path`.

 Packages for which the version can not be inferred get `dev` as their version.